Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Yeah.
 I mean I'm not going to get into when we established the team, et cetera.
 I mean, clearly, as we look across the landscape of both opportunities and challenges, where we've got people working on a whole variety of fronts, which includes this front, so I don't think I need to go into the detail on that.

 Clearly, in Colorado, we're actually seeing the beer industry relatively healthy.
-So, it's very difficult if you look across different states in the U.S. to get a consistent rate (53:05).
+So, it's very difficult if you look across different states in the U.S. to get a consistent read.
 So, we've got a team of people working on it.
 There's a range of insights are being developed.
 And as I've said, we'll work through the implications, both good, bad or indifferent, and more to follow on that.
 I just don't want to be drawn on it.
 I think it's competitively sensitive.

 And as I've said, we've got to be deliberate and thoughtful about how we respond in due course.
 So, more to follow in due course and I really don't think there's any value in getting into any of the detail beyond that at this stage.